Travel by Bus From Singapore to Malacca (Melaka)

 Getting from Melaka Sentral to Malacca Old Town

-We finally made it to Melaka Sentral only to realize that it wasn’t Central to where we were staying.
+We finally made it to Melaka Sentral but realized it wasn’t Central to where we stayed.

 Malacca Old Town is about 5km from Melaka Sentral, so we had to organize a Taxi for 25 Ringgit (about USD6) from the bus station.

-Inside the bus terminal, you can exchange your Singapore dollars for Malaysian ringgits.
+You can exchange your Singapore dollars for Malaysian ringgits inside the bus terminal.

 Where to Stay in Malacca

-When choosing accommodation for your stay, we have a few favorite sites.
-And because we love to save money on accommodation, we used these sites regularly to get discounts, so we can enjoy another wine or beer.
+When choosing accommodation for your stay, we have a few favourite sites.
+Because we love to save money on accommodation, we use these sites regularly to get discounts to enjoy another wine or beer.

-Our hotel for the next three nights – The Baba House for a room rate of RM120 (USD30 on special) but usually is RM160.
-Breakfast was included, but it is very basic, so eating out may be a better option.
+Our hotel for the next three nights is The Baba House, with a room rate of RM120 (USD30 on special), which is usually RM160.
+Breakfast was included, but it is basic, so eating out may be a better option.

 Architecture of Malacca